Podcastindex-org/podping.cloud/README.md

 A separate thread runs in a loop every 3 seconds as a queue checker and does the following:

 1. Checks the `queue.db` database fetches 10 feeds at a time in FIFO order.
-2. Opens a tcp socket to the `hive-writer` listener on port `9999`.
+2. Opens a ZEROMQ tcp socket to the `hive-writer` listener on port `5555`.
 3. Sends the url string to `hive-writer` socket for processing and waits for "OK" to be returned.
 4. If "OK" is returned from the hive writer python script, the url is removed from `queue.db`.
 5. If "ERR" is returned or an exception is raised, another attempt is made on the next cycle.